 -

-Jazz Compositions for Small Ensemble
+JAZZ for Small Ensemble

-Welcome to the Jazz page.
+Welcome to the Jazz Compositions page.

-Featuring 30 pieces written between 1975-85 with Richard Boukas as leader, these seminal works represent Boukas as composer for small ensemble.
+Featuring 30 pieces written between 1975-85 with Boukas as leader, these seminal works represent Boukas as composer for small ensemble.
 Boukas assumed and honed his role as "guitarist-as-pianist" and used his scat vocals as both a doubling for the primary horn and being an improvising soloist in his own right.

 Among the noteworthy professional musicians who performed these early works were horn players Tom Harrell and Ralph Lalama; bassists Micheal Formanek and Jay Anderson; drummers John Riley and Akira Tana.